metrics-js/metrics-js.github.io/src/content/docs/introduction/getting-started.md

 See the [client reference](../../reference/client/#composing-metric-streams) for code examples.

-### Expose metrics
+## Read the metrics

-Finally, expose the metrics on an endpoint in your application for the Prometheus scraper:
+Finally, expose the metrics on an endpoint:

 ```js
 app.get('/metrics', (req, res) => {